 B4BW connects today’s top professionals with the problem solvers of tomorrow.
 Our students learn from experts who have changed their companies and industries for the better so students can apply those lessons throughout their careers.

-Bringing business leaders to campus, and to our students specifically, is central to our mission.
-It is essential they hear from and have access to those who are changing their industries and making progress on the issues discussed in the classroom.
-Our Business for a Better World Speaker Series brings social impact and sustainability thought leaders from top-tier companies directly to our students where they discuss the issues facing our world.
-This spring we will host Kerry Kennedy on April 16.
+Bringing leaders to campus, and to our students specifically, is central to our mission.
+It is essential they hear from and have access to those who are changing the world and making progress on the issues discussed in the classroom.
+Our Business for a Better World Speaker Series brings social impact and sustainability thought leaders from top-tier organizations directly to our students where they discuss the issues facing our world.

 Like much in our society, the gospel of shareholder capitalism – the belief that the sole purpose of a corporation is to make money for its shareholders – is currently experiencing a long-overdue reexamination and upheaval.
-It is becoming increasingly clear that the seemingly intractable issues of our time, ever-growing income inequality, persistent gender and racial inequity, and alarming environmental degradation will only be addressed if our corporations consider and are judged by the value they provide to all stakeholders.
 Businesses must change their practices to meet the changing values and expectations of today, not retreat to what is comfortable or easy.
 In 2021, B4BW launched the Stakeholder Capitalism Discussion Series to help ensure forward progress is maintained, and to drive stakeholder capitalism further into the mainstream, thereby changing the trajectory of our corporations.
 This series explores stakeholder capitalism and how it can be applied to businesses in a world rife with persistent inequality, social injustice, racial bias, and environmental degradation.

 On Thursday, June 17, 2021 we welcomed Franz Paasche, the Chief Corporate Affairs Officer at PayPal.
 This conversation focused on the many ways PayPal is incorporating a stakeholder capitalism mindset into its business practices, and how the company treats its employees and customers.